-Cursor writes the code.
-Mandaire decides what to build.
-Before any code exists, Mandaire reads your intent and writes back what it heard, what it is not building, and the assumptions it is making.
-If it misread you, you find that out before code costs anything.
+Before any code exists, the Mandaire agents read your intent against your full build history and write back what they understood, what they are not building, and the assumptions they are making.
+If they misread you, you find that out before code costs anything.
+When the brief is confirmed, the build ships.

 We respond within 24 hours.
 Tell us what you are building.